mes-aides/ops/README.md

 Once done, every applications should be up and running on the server.

 Note that you only need to run this command once, but you can re-run it if you modify either Nginx, Python, Mongo configuration or if the bootstrap process failed at some point.
 All unaltered steps that ran successfully will be automatically skipped by Ansible.

+#### First deployment

+In order to setup continuous deployment, you will need to:
+- Run manually the `synchronize.yaml` playbook
+- Run manually the `bootstrap.yaml` playbook
+- Connect to the server using one of the private keys associated to your Github account
+- switch user to `main`
+- run `cd ~/` and cd the application folder you want to deploy
+- get the private key (see `ansible_ssh_private_key_file` in inventory)
+- set it up in your Github repository as a secret (see [here](https://github.com/betagouv/aides-jeunes/blob/400ab5f90219141b438388d58cd4f27f8fb0ebd6/.github/workflows/cd.yml#L48))

 ### Backup mongodb collections